Adam Schlesinger

 Adam Lyons Schlesinger (October 31, 1967 – April 1, 2020) was an American musician, songwriter, composer, and record producer.
-He was a founding member of the bands Fountains of Wayne, Ivy, and Tinted Windows, and was a key songwriting contributor and producer for Brooklyn-based synth-pop duo Fever High.
-He also wrote songs for television and film, for which he won three Emmy Awards, a Grammy Award, and the ASCAP Pop Music Award, and was nominated for Academy, Tony, and Golden Globe Awards.
+He was a founding member of the bands Fountains of Wayne, Ivy, and Tinted Windows, and was also a member of the band Fever High.
+He also wrote songs for television and film, for which he won three Emmy Awards, a Grammy Award, and the ASCAP Pop Music Award, and was nominated for Academy, Tony, and Golden Globe Award.
+He died of complications from COVID-19 at age 52.

 Early life

-Schlesinger was born in New York City on October 31, 1967, the son of publicist Barbara (née Bernthal) and Stephen Schlesinger.
-He was a cousin of actor Jon Bernthal and the grandson of musician Murray Bernthal (1911–2010).
+Schlesinger was born in New York City on October 31, 1967, to publicist Barbara (née Bernthal) and Stephen Schlesinger.
+He was a cousin of actor Jon Bernthal and a grandson of musician Murray Bernthal.
 He was raised in a secular Jewish family in the Manhattan borough of New York City and Montclair, New Jersey, attending Montclair High School in the latter.
 He received a Bachelor of Arts in philosophy from Williams College in Williamstown, Massachusetts.